10 tips for buying kids' eyewear

-3. Plastic or Metal?
+3. Plastic or metal?

-But now manufacturers are making metal frames that incorporate these features as well.
+In the past, plastic frames were a better choice for children because they were considered more durable, less likely to be bent or broken, lighter in weight and less expensive.
+But now, manufacturers are making metal frames that incorporate these features as well.
 Metal composition varies, so ask the optician which one is best for your child, based on experience with different alloys.

-4. Proper Bridge Fit
+4. Proper bridge fit

 One of the toughest parts about choosing suitable frames for young children is that their noses are not fully developed, so they don't have a bridge to prevent plastic frames from sliding down.
 Metal frames, however, usually are made with adjustable nose pads, so they fit everyone's bridge.

 Most manufacturers recognize this difficulty with plastic frames and make their bridges to fit small noses.

 Each frame must be evaluated individually to make sure it fits the bridge.
 If any gaps exist between the bridge of the frame and the bridge of the nose, the weight of the lenses will cause the glasses to slide, no matter how well the frame seems to fit before the lenses are made.

 It's important that the glasses stay in place; otherwise kids tend to look over the top of the lenses instead of pushing their glasses back up where they belong.
 An optician usually is the best judge of whether a frame fits properly.